yamila-moreno/moduslaborandi/content/post/2017-06-22-swarm-101-manage-services.markdown

 Mind you, this <em>routing mesh</em> applies only to the exposed ports; inside the cluster, the containers see each other through the overlay network, as it happens with regular docker containers.

 You can inspect the nginx service, remove it, create again and update to more replicas.
 Try to play a bit with the commands so you can feel confortable with the Swarm interface and options.
 Well done!
-Thanks for following the tutorial up to this point, and congratulations, you've learned some interesting things about orchesetration.
+Thanks for following the tutorial up to this point, and congratulations, you've learned some interesting things about orchestration.

 In the next post, you'll learn how to manage a swarm with a <em>docker-compose.yml</em> file with our own project, so it will be even more understandable.
 And feel free to drop any comments below.
 Happy hacking!